+4. Expedite transport out of the wilderness.

+T. Hypothermia

-- 4. Expedite transport out of the wilderness. - T. Hypothermia - 1.
-Hypothermia occurs when the body's ability to conserve and generate heat is not able to compensate for loss of heat. - 2.
+- 1. Hypothermia occurs when the body's ability to conserve and generate heat is not able to compensate for loss of heat. - 2.
 The conditions that are most favorable for development of hypothermia mirror the most efficient methods for losing heat-wet and windy conditions.
 Therefore, temperatures just above freezing are often more favorable for the development of hypothermia than temperatures below freezing. - 3.
 The beginning stages of hypothermia are clinically evident when a patient is cold and shivering.
 During this stage the patient will be able to re-warm themselves with passive warming techniques.

 - a) Remove the patient from the wet and windy conditions. - b) Remove any wet clothes. - c) Place the patient in sleeping bags or cover the patient with blankets (foil safety blankets work well).
 Another option is to place the patient's body into garbage bags, ensuring that the head is not covered with the bag. - 4.
 The point at which the patient is no longer shivering marks the beginning of severe hypothermia.
 If the patient is not shivering, the patient will not be able to self-generate heat.
 Also during this stage the patient may develop confusion and other neurological findings.
 Treatment will need to be active replacement of heat.
 Follow the steps in #3 above.
 In addition, add heat to the patient.
 Possible methods for adding heat include: - a) Have another person join the patient in a sleeping bag or under blankets. - b) Pack the patient's axilla and groin with warm packs or water bottles filled with warm liquids. - 5.
 Profound hypothermia is marked by cardiac instability progressing to arrhythmias-ventricular fibrillation, severe bradycardias, and asystole.
 Handle the patient carefully so as to not induce ventricular fibrillation, but nevertheless remove the patient from the environment.
 If suspicious of cardiac arrest, check for a pulse for at least 30 seconds.
 If the patient is in cardiac arrest, attempt to warm the patient while performing CPR.
 Continue CPR until the patient is warm, he or she is transferred to the transporting EMS agency, or the rescuers are fatigued. - 6.
 If the patient is alert and there is no concern for airway compromise, feed the patient per the nutrition guidelines.
-The treatment of hypothermia is aided by the patient having fuel to self-generate heat. - U. Frostbite - 1.
-Frostbite is a localized tissue injury from freezing of tissue.
-Whereas hypothermia can occur in temperatures above freezing, tissue will not freeze unless temperatures are below freezing. - 2.
-The beginning stages of frostbite are marked by periods of intermittent pain and swelling of the affected tissue.
-This period is actually called "frostnip" and does not require intervention other than removing the affected tissue from the cold environment. - 3.
-Once the tissue is frostbitten the skin will be pale, cold, and numb.
-Underlying tissue may be soft and pliable or firm depending on the depth of the freezing. - 4.
-Treatment should only be initiated if the clinician is confident that there is no chance of the affected tissue refreezing.
-If the tissue is likely to continue to be exposed to a cold environment prior to the patient reaching definitive care, then the affected tissue should, as much as possible, be protected from the environment and covered with warm clothes and/or sterile dressing. - 5.
-If the clinician is reasonably sure the tissue will not be further exposed to the cold, then active treatment may be initiated. - a) Actively warm the affected tissue in warm water that has been measured with a thermometer to a temperature of 100.4-104 degrees Fahrenheit.
+The treatment of hypothermia is aided by the patient having fuel to self-generate heat.